wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-wazuh-agent.rst

 Upgrading the Wazuh agent
 =========================

-Follow these steps to update the Wazuh v1.x agents to Wazuh v2.x:
+Follow these steps to update the Wazuh v1.x agent to the Wazuh v2.x agent:

 .. tabs::